conjurer-rich/conjurer-web/_pages/insights/insights.md

 ### Mini-Books

 Delve into our mini-books for more comprehensive insights into complex topics.
-These curated resources are perfect for leaders and teams looking to dive deeper into frameworks like **Sense It, Share It, Solve It**, team topologies, and more.
+These curated resources are perfect for leaders and teams looking to dive deeper into approaches like **Sense It, Share It, Solve It**, team topologies, and more.

 [Browse Mini-Books →](/insights/mini-books/)